-Finance lease receivables and trade receivable balances were significant to the Group as they represent 8.3% of the total assets on the statements of financial position.
+The expected credit loss allowances on trade receivables amounted to \$3,960,000 as at 30 June 2020.
+Finance lease receivables and trade receivable (receivables) balances were significant to the Group as they represent 8.1% of the total assets on the statements of financial position.
 There is possibility of delays in ship building projects arising from changes in capital investments, cancellation of orders and risks of customers renegotiating for lower charter rates.
-The collectability of finance lease receivables and trade receivables are key elements of the Group's working capital management, which is managed on an ongoing basis by management.
-The Group determines impairment of finance lease receivables and trade receivables by making debtor-specific assessment for credit-impaired debtors.
-For the remaining group of debtors, the Group provides for lifetime expected credit losses using a provision matrix.
+The collectability of these receivables are key elements of the Group's working capital management, which is managed on an ongoing basis by management.
+The Group determines impairment of the receivables by making debtor-specific assessment for credit-impaired debtors.
+For the remaining group of debtors, the Group provides for lifetime expected credit losses (ECL) using a provision matrix.
 The provision rates are determined based on the Group's historical default rates analysed in accordance to days past due by grouping customers based on customer profiles, adjusted for current and forward-looking information.
-Finance lease receivables and trade receivables and trade receivables impairment assessment requires significant management judgment hence we determined that this is a key audit matter.
+As the impairment assessment requires significant management judgement, we determined that this is a key audit matter.

-As part of the audit, we assessed the Group's processes and key controls relating to the monitoring of finance lease receivables and trade receivables including the process in determining whether a debtor is credit impaired and the Group's processes on the implementation of SFRS(I) 9 expected credit loss model.
-We reviewed the key data sources and assumptions for data used in the determination of default rate and the current and forward-looking adjustment factor.
+As part of the audit, we assessed the Group's processes and enhanced controls arising from the COVID-19 pandemic relating to the monitoring of the outstanding receivables, including the process in determining whether a debtor is credit impaired and the Group's processes on the ECL model.
+We reviewed the key data sources and assumptions for data used in the determination of default rate and the current and forward-looking adjustment factors in determining the provision rates.

 We considered the age of the debts as well as the trend of collections to identify the collection risks.
-We obtained finance lease receivables and trade receivable confirmations and reviewed for collectability by way of obtaining evidence of receipts from the debtors on a sampling basis subsequent to the year end.
-We had discussions with management and the Board of Directors on the recoverability of long outstanding debts, analysed the Group's trend of collections for long outstanding trade debtors and reviewed legal case files.
+We requested receivables confirmations and reviewed for collectability by way of obtaining evidence of receipts from the debtors on a sampling basis subsequent to the year end.
+We discussed with management and the Board of Directors on the recoverability of long outstanding debts, including enquiries if there are any known customers which are potentially more impacted by COVID-19 pandemic, analysed the Group's trend of collections for long outstanding trade debtors and reviewed legal case files.